Fellowship Dissertation Guidance Notes

 Technical accuracy

-Whilst the Institute holds technical accuracy in high regard, it is acknowledged that some dissertations will be written by candidates with particular experience of the Revenue’s interpretation of various provisions and that theses are likely to be concerned with provisions where the interpretation is contentious.
+Whilst the Institute holds technical accuracy in high regard, it is acknowledged that some dissertations will be written by candidates with particular experience of the Revenue’s interpretation of various provisions and that dissertations are likely to be concerned with provisions where the interpretation is contentious.
 Hence the dissertation reviewer will not be expected to agree unreservedly with every technical point made.

 The Institute believes that there will always be room for a divergence of view as to the interpretation of statutes and case law and it wishes to encourage discussion of the meaning of that law.
 Candidates are therefore encouraged to show how parts of the law can be subject to different interpretations but would be expected to point out where they are taking a position or drawing a conclusion which may be challenged by the Revenue.
 Provided that conclusion is well reasoned, candidates will not be penalised if the reviewer happens to hold an opposite personal view.